MY VIEW FROM THE COCKPIT

 T-38 Falcon, advanced supersonic trainer for United States Air Force (USAF) flight training.

-After graduating from Texas Christian University, I completed USAF Officer's Training to become a second lieutenant.
-A year later, I received my wings.
-I graduated at the top of my class and went to fly fighters for the Air Force.
+There is no test that will tell you whether or not you will be any good as an aviator.
+But when I climbed into the cockpits, it was a perfect fit.
+One year later, I graduating at the top of my class and received my wings.
+I then went to fly fighters for the USAF.
 In the first two fighters I flew, I won the Top Gun award.
-Then, it was off to combat.
+Then, it was off to Vietnam.

 Let me tell you about our mission.
-We lived with the US Army units we supported.
-We attended briefings every day to know where the enemy was suspected to be, and where our troops were being deployed.
-We had the platoon and company’s radio frequencies and could always be in contact when they got into trouble.
+We lived with the USArmy units we supported.
+We attended briefings every day to know where the enemy was suspected to be, and where our troops were being deploying.
+We had our guy’s radio frequencies and could always be in contact when they got into trouble.

 I took enemy ground fire virtually every mission and deployed my rockets and automatic gunfire every day.
-We carried both high explosive and white-smoke marking rockets along with 4 internally mounted machine guns; occasionally we also carried a minigun that fired 6000 rounds/minute.
-The Bronco was very effective at suppressing enemy assaults and advancement.
-I could help our fighting men on the ground by identifying their position, then assaulting the enemy with my weapons.
-When excessively hostile, I could direct Army artillery or call in USAF fighter aircraft to attack with powerful explosive bombs and napalm.
+These missions were intense.
+We carried both high explosive and white-smoke marking rockets along with 4 internally mounted machine guns and occasionally a minigun that fired 6000 rounds/minute.
+Our plane was very effective at suppressing enemy assaults and advancement.
+I could help the fighting men on the ground by identifying their position, then assaulting the enemy with my weapons.
+When excessively hostile, I could direct Army artillery or call in fighter aircraft support with powerful explosive weapons.

-During attacks, the ground fire from the enemy was intense both at me and our ground forces.
+During attacks, the ground fire from the enemy was fierce both for me and our ground forces.
 The Army guys loved us as we often saved their lives and limbs.

 The OV-10 Bronco over Vietnam.

-But when I returned from each mission, the sense accelerated that I was something very special in a Bronco.
+But when I returned from each mission, the sense that I was something special in my plane accelerated.
 Every mission I came back as a valiant warrior in victory.
-I felt invincible and volunteered to fly more and more sorties and finished that year flying more than 450 combat missions.
+I felt invincible and volunteered to fly more and more sorties, especially night combat, and finished that year flying more than 450 combat missions.

 As a First Lieutenant, I was highly recognized by my commander and was selected to be a combat instructor pilot.
 My “students” were experienced pilots with no previous combat flying.
-I had Majors & LtColonels as my students.
+Each training mission was a hostile combat mission; my job was to make them combat qualified.

 Do you see that the ATTITUDE equals Pride.
 In Proverbs of the Bible it says “Pride disgusts the Lord.”
 The Seven Deadly Sins are also listed there and number one is Pride.